monikagonciarz/AI4EO_final_project/README.md

 ## 1. Project Introduction

 This project is the final assignment for the GEOL0069 AI4EO course at UCL, aimed at exploring the application of machine learning techniques in Earth Sciences.
 The focus of this project is on utilizing unsupervised and supervised learning to identify coastal erosion patterns through satellite imagery.
 SENTINEL-2 data is employed for its high spatial resolution and relevance in coastal monitoring.
-The primary algorithms used for classification in this project are K-means clustering (for unsupervised classification) and the Convolutional Neural Network (CNN) method (for feature extraction and land type identification), which are applied to analyze and monitor land cover changes over time.
+The primary algorithm used for classification in this project is K-means clustering, an unsupervised classification method, which is applied to analyze and monitor land cover changes over time.